 - Tatenergo.
 Our companies receive most of their electricity from Tatenergo, wholly-owned by Tatarstan, the primary provider of electric power in Tatarstan. - Nizhnekamskneftekhim.
+Tatarstan owns 25.2% of the shares of Nizhnekamskneftekhim, which are held under TAIF's fiduciary management.
 Through domestic sales agents we deliver some of our crude oil products to Nizhnekamskneftekhim, the largest petrochemicals company in Tatarstan.
-Nizhnekamskneftekhim is also a shareholder in OAO Nizhnekamsk Oil Refinery and TKNK. - TAIF.
-TAIF, which was previously affiliated with Tatarstan, owns the CDU at the Nizhnekamsk oil refinery, previously leased to OAO Nizhnekamsk Oil Refinery.
-In 2004, OAO Nizhnekamsk Oil Refinery returned the CDU to TAIF as a result of a court judgment.
-In early September 2005, we sold to TAIF our share in the production assets of OAO Nizhnekamsk Oil Refinery, including the refining units.
+Nizhnekamskneftekhim was also a shareholder in OAO Nizhnekamsk Oil Refinery and TKNK. - TAIF.
+TAIF, which was previously affiliated with Tatarstan, formed together with us in 1999 OAO Nizhnekamsk Oil Refinery.
+TAIF also owns the CDU at the Nizhnekamsk oil refinery, previously leased to OAO Nizhnekamsk Oil Refinery.
 See "Item 3-Key Information-Risk Factors-Risks Relating to the Company-We are dependent on oil refineries outside of Tatarstan."
-In October 2005, we entered into a long-term supply contract with TAIF in order to supply up to 650,000 tons per month of crude oil to TAIF at market price to be refined by the Nizhnekamsk oil refinery.
+In October 2005, we entered into a long-term supply contract with TAIF in order to supply to TAIF at market price up to 650,000 tons per month of crude oil to to be refined at the existing Nizhnekamsk oil refinery.

 In the mid-1990s, we informally agreed with the Tatarstan government that we would use up to 50% of our export receivables to secure loans for the benefit of the Tatarstan government.
-See "Item 3-Key Information-Risk Factors-Risks Relating to Tatarstan."
+See "Item 3-Key Information-Risk Factors-Risks Relating to Tatarstan-The Tatarstan government has the power to exercise significant influence over our operations" and "Item 3-Key Information-Risk Factors-Risks Relating to Tatarstan-We may face pressures from the Tatarstan government to engage in certain business practices that we may not have independently chosen and that may not maximize shareholder value."
 In 1997 and 1998, we received funds under these loans and then on-loaned them to the Tatarstan government (and in certain cases retained a portion of the funds with respect of amounts then owed to us by the Tatarstan government).
 These on-loans were to be repaid directly by the Tatarstan government, or indirectly through a reduction in our obligations to Tatarstan.
-Our own loans obtained in order to make these on-loans to Tatarstan were restructured through the Restructuring Agreement entered into with our creditors on October 31, 2000 (we repaid all amounts due under the Restructuring Agreement in 2002).
+Our own loans obtained in order to make these on-loans to Tatarstan were restructured through the Restructuring Agreement (we repaid all amounts due under the Restructuring Agreement in 2002).
 The Tatarstan government reduced its outstanding obligation to us under these on-loans by transferring controlling interests in a local telecommunications company, Tatincom-T, and a geophysical services company, Tatneftegeofizika, in 1999 and discharged RR73 million and RR4,368 million in 2000 and 1999, respectively, through relief of tax liabilities and cash and cash equivalent payments.
 In 2001, the Tatarstan government settled the remaining balance of the loan through tax liability relief and the transfer to us of shares in companies in Tatarstan, such as Bank Ak Bars and OAO Kamaz.